ysageev/cmc-website/src/pages/sales-initiative.md

 ### B. Send QEB

 -   Should contain all content from 3A.
--   Determine layout of email.
+-   Determine layout of email, reusable template
 -   Determine recipients
 -   Send